DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Videos/20 Michael Herrera UFO Whistleblower (ft Joeyisnotmyname).md

 ## 📌 Overview

 This video explores the **claims of [[Michael Herrera]]**, a former USMC member, who alleges encountering a **300-foot-long, octagonal UFO** in Indonesia.
-The discussion features [[Joeyisnotmyname]], an independent researcher who has investigated Herrera’s case, corroborating aspects of his account.
+The discussion features [[joeyisnotmyname]], an independent researcher who has investigated Herrera’s case, corroborating aspects of his account.
 The video delves into Herrera’s **secret meeting with an alleged black project insider**, AARO’s validation of his testimony, and the broader implications of his story.

 Topics covered: